jamesmontemagno/FloatingActionButton-for-Xamarin.Android/README.md

 **5)** Set an icon for the ``FloatingActionButton`` using ``android:src`` xml attribute.
 Use drawables of size **24dp** as specified by [guidlines].
 Icons of desired size can be generated with [Android Asset Studio].

+### Integration Xamarin.Forms
+See sample app for integration

 ### Links